 Individual passion and energy for recovery has been steadily increasing and expanding to people and their community – and CARE continues to support recovery efforts initiated by local people.

-Learn more about CARE’s work in Japan.
+Learn more about CARE’s Emergency work.